($1,534) Cost to ship a car from Portland, OR to Port St. Lucie, FL

 The best Portland to Port St. Lucie car shipping companies

-Based on our research, here are the best car shipping companies for getting your car from Portland to Port St. Lucie:
+To make your relocation easier, we’ve rounded up the best car shipping companies for transporting a vehicle from Portland to Port St. Lucie:

 - Best for Real-Time Tracking: Nexus Auto Transport